Barcelona On A Budget

 Low Cost Accommodation

-So, all in all, it's clear that Barcelona is a great place to be when money's tight.
-When the piggy bank's empty all it takes is a little imagination and Barcelona is your affordable oyster!
+It's clear that Barcelona is a good place to be when money's tight.
+When the piggy bank's empty all it takes is a little imagination and Barcelona is your affordable oyster.